Magical Power of Escherichia coli-1885

 • Gastrointestinal disorders.

-• Enterotoxigenic strains: Heat labile, Heat stable toxins, Shiga like a toxin.
+• Enterotoxigenic strains: Heat labile, Heat stable toxins, Shiga-like toxin.

 • Haemolysins: